dubinsky/dubinsky/_posts/2024-07-04-DevPod-is-wonderful.md

 Set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path to the key to the service account for running `devpod` on your machine (alternatively, `GCLOUD_JSON_AUTH` environment variable can be set to the JSON key itself?).

+TODO when impersonating a service account:
+> The user does not have access to service account 'devpod@podval-devpod.iam.gserviceaccount.com'.
+User: 'dub@podval.org'.
+Ask a project owner to grant you the iam.serviceAccountUser role on the service account.

+TODO
+> run provider command name:command command:${GCLOUD_PROVIDER} command
+>
+   executing agent command agent error: /var/lib/toolbox/devpod: /lib64/libc.so.6: version `GLIBC_2.38' not found (required by /var/lib/toolbox/devpod)\n/var/lib/toolbox/devpod: /lib64/libc.so.6: version `GLIBC_2.34' not found (required by /var/lib/toolbox/devpod)\n exit status 1

 TODO file an issue
 If started from the command line in a shell where `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set correctly, DevPod GUI works for the `gcloud` provider - but not the workspaces created with it ;)